 Good planning makes for livable neighborhoods, a safe and healthy community, and a sustainable economy.
 How land use fits in with housing, transportation, community and economic development gives Anchorage its character.

-The Planning Department has a staff of 26 that are responsible for a wide range of planning, zoning, and development activities.
+The Planning Department has three divisions that are responsible for a wide range of planning, zoning, and development activities:

 Anchorage 2040 Land Use Plan

-On September 26, 2017, the Anchorage Assembly unanimously adopted (with amendments) the Planning and Zoning Commission Recommended Draft of the Anchorage 2040 Land Use Plan.
-On June 5, 2017, the Planning and Zoning Commission approved forwarding an amended version of its 2016 public hearing draft to the Assembly.
+On September 26, 2017, the Anchorage Assembly unanimously adopted (with amendments) the Anchorage 2040 Land Use Plan.
+See the adopted plan here.

 A Smart Growth America workshop was held in Anchorage on May 10, 2016, resulting in several meaningful recommendations meant to kick-start new development in Downtown Anchorage.
 Facilitated by Christopher Zimmerman, Smart Growth’s Vice President for Economic Development, and Alex Hutchinson, Smart Growth’s Economic Development Specialist, the primary recommendation resulted in the identification of the “A Few Good Blocks” project.